gabrieloak123/arch-dotfiles/step-by-step.md

 ssh-keygen -t ed25519 -C "your_email@example.com"
 cat ~/.ssh/id_ed25519.pub
 ```
-it will print a string, copy it(includindo the ssh-somethin and the email) and (add a new ssh key)[https://github.com/settings/keys], then copy there
+it will print a string, copy it(includindo the ssh-somethin and the email) and [add a new ssh key](https://github.com/settings/keys), then copy there

 ### config
 ```